 Everyone at some point in time has been riled up because they feel a driver has violated them while driving.
 There are several million cars on the roadways and aggression coupled with impatience can spell disaster, so it’s only fitting to pinpoint ways to deal with this combativeness.
 Follow these seven steps and learn how to do just that.

 One of AAA’s Findings

-Driving is a necessity for most, because it makes our lives a lot easier.
-So, it’s par for the course that we sometimes may come into contact with those who become overly zealous on the road.
+Driving makes our lives a lot easier.
+It’s par for the course that we sometimes may come into contact with those who become overly zealous on the road.